 In order to synchronize/store data with Google Drive or Dropbox, either the files can be “manually”1 uploaded through a web interface or a free client application can be installed to monitor a single specific directory on the local machine, and to synchronize it with the remote storage.
 HubiC follows a very similar approach, and provides its users with both a client application and a web interface.
 The web interface of hubiC appears not to be as sophisticated as the ones from Google Drive or Dropbox, though (e.g., the drag-and-drop function possible with certain popular browsers is currently not implemented).
 However, hubiC is a relatively new player, and consequently this lack of maturity is understandable.

 Let’s consider a scenario in which the cloud-based storage has a capacity of several terabytes.
 My mac mini does not come with a several terabytes hard drive!
-Therefore even if I put all my files in the specific synchronized-folder, I cannot use the entire capacity of the remote storage.
-I believe such storage is not merely for backup and for synchronisation between machines, but is also a means of extending my total storage capacity (a sort of extension of my local disks).
+Therefore even if I put all my files in the specific synchronized folder, I cannot use the entire capacity of the remote storage.
+I believe such storage is not merely for backup and for synchronization between machines, but is also a means of extending my total storage capacity (a sort of extension of my local disks).
 Otherwise, a few hundreds of gigabytes would indeed be enough.
 For example, I might be interested in storing some voluminous files I barely use in the cloud, without keeping local copies.

 Synchronization, sync in short, sounds a wonderful concept.